You want smart political talk without the meltdowns?

 And in fact, the FBI supervisor that was removed from the special counsel not only interviewed Michael Flynn, but he was involved in this whole issue, what I believe is a cover-up and an exoneration before an investigation of Hillary Clinton and the email server scandal, and including the dossier issue.

-This is an unbelievable stunning transformation here.
+This is an unbelievable, stunning transformation.

-All right, investigative reporter Sarah Carter is with us for blockbuster report out today.
+All right, investigative reporter Sarah Carter is with us.

-This on the heels of uh understanding that Robert Mueller had to remove this guy, Peter Stroke, who was one of the two FBI agents, Sarah Breaking exclusively, it's up on Hannity.com who interviewed General Flynn, but this was the same guy that was involved in the exoneration before investigation of Hillary Clinton's email server and the dossier that of course Comey was so interested in that he was thinking about paying money to, according to published reports.
+But this was the same guy that was involved in the exoneration before investigation of Hillary Clinton's email server and the dossier that, of course, Comey was so interested in that he was thinking about paying money to, according to published reports.

-Now he interviewed uh General Flynn.
+Now he interviewed General Flynn.

-We look at Andrew Weisman, Andrew Weissman to me is the the poster child for abusing power in investigations, and you know it's not often that somebody gets overturned nine oh at the Supreme Court level on a fee appeal and gets and his tactics have been brought into question and his ethics have been brought brought into question.
+I know at the Supreme Court level on a appeal and his tactics have been brought into question and his ethics have been brought into question.

 How is Andrew Weissman still on this case?

-Well, yeah, certainly Andrew Weissman does have a pretty strong political opinions according to sources that I've spoken with, and you know, a lot of them say you can get a grand jury to indict a ham sandwich.
+Well, yeah, certainly Andrew Weissman does have pretty strong political opinions according to sources that I've spoken with.

-So uh that that also is is out there.
+So that also is out there.

-This was to find collusion between the administration and Russia, and what it has is become so expansive, it feels that everything but that is being dredged up.
+And what it has is become so expansive, it feels that everything but that is being dredged up.

-And and that's something that's very important.
+And that's something that's very important.

-We're not seeing any evidence, we have not seen any evidence yet of actual collusion between the Trump administration and and the Russians, and that's a very important point.
+We have not seen any evidence yet of actual collusion between the Trump administration and the Russians.

 Another point, I want to go back to Peter Strokes, because I think this is so important.

-You know, I spoke to a former U.S. intelligence official who said to me, and and I'll quote this you know, with the recent revelation that Stroke was removed from the special counsel investigation for making anti-Trump text messages.
+You know, I spoke to a former U.S. intelligence official who said to me, and I'll quote this, you know, with the recent revelation that Stroke was removed from the special counsel investigation for making anti-Trump text messages, it seems likely that the accuracy and veracity of the 302, that was the interview, of Flynn's interview as a whole, should be reviewed and called into question.

 So these are really important.